FOREX-Dollar on defensive after more weak U.S. economic data

 “The Europe and Japanese side of the divergence have not changed, but the U.S. side has,” Chandler said.

-While the European Central Bank and the BOJ are still seen as maintaining ultra-easy monetary policy, market expectations for the U.S. Federal Reserve’s contrasting interest rate increase have been pushed further down the road.
+While the European Central Bank and the Bank of Japan are still seen as maintaining ultra-easy monetary policy, market expectations for the U.S. Federal Reserve’s contrasting interest rate increase have been pushed further down the road.
 Few investors now expect a rate hike in June, with most predicting a move later this year.

 The Fed has kept overnight interest rates near zero since December 2008, and a recent spate of uninspiring data on retail sales, employment and housing starts suggests it will keep them there for at least several more months.